Gowtham-Chokkalingam/E-Com-Clone/README.md

  <h1> Flipkart Clone</h1>
 <h4>
-This is compelte MERN Stack project, which is a clone of Flipkart, an e-commerce platform.
+This is complete MERN Stack project, which is a clone of Flipkart, an e-commerce platform.
 For the front-end, I utilized React JS and Material UI to design an attractive and user-friendly interface.
 I also employed Redux for front-end state management to ensure a smooth user experience.

 In the backend, I utilized Node.js and Express.js to handle all backend operations and create APIs for front-end requests.
 To store the data, I used MongoDB and the Mongoose library.
 For user authentication and authorization, I implemented JSON Web Tokens (JWT) and secured user passwords using Bcryptjs.